CaptainTeemo/CaptainTeemo.github.io/_posts/Learning from books/2015-12-29-Learn-Swift-again.md

 }
 ```

-or if not all cases are recursive, we just need to put `indirect` before `case`.
+or if only some specific cases need to be recursive, we should put `indirect` before each `case`.

 ```swift
 enum BinaryTree<T> {